How to Rent an Apartment with No Credit Check (2026 Guide)

 Small-scale landlords and informal rental arrangements are the most likely to skip credit screening entirely.
 The probability depends on the rental provider type.

-• Income-based/Section 8: Screening differs, income-focused.
+Income-based/Section 8: Screening differs, income-focused.
 HUD-assisted housing uses income eligibility as the primary qualifier, and low credit scores are less likely to cause denial.
+For renters exploring income-based options, brightplace's guide to income-based homes in Charlotte covers what programs are available and how to qualify.

 How to Find No-Credit-Check Apartments